quilime/organelle-monome/README.md

 This downloads and installs libmonome and serialosc.
 After it's successfully installed, try the included patches to see if everything works.

-During installtion, a folder called `tmp/` is created.
+During installation, a folder called `tmp/` is created.
 After everthing is installed and working, you can delete this folder and the install script.

 # Patches